 - be a citizen of the United States

-- be at least 16 years old, but you must be at least 17 and turning 18 on or before the date of the next general election to be eligible to vote in a primary election, and at least 18 to be eligible to vote in any other election
+- be at least 16 years old, but you must be at least 17 to vote in a primary election if you will be 18 on or before the next general election (you must be 18 to vote in any other election)

 Vote in person